 Who would have known that bacon would achieve celebrity status.
-But these are heady days for the pig, for all food.
+So, it’s no surprise these bacon oatmeal cookies have a place again.
+But then these are heady days for the pig (for that matter, all food).
 We like bacon and caramel donuts, bacon microwave popcorn, bacon jam, and crisp fried bacon as a drink stick in our Caesars (that is, if you don’t mind a floating oil slick in your glass).
 All this in spite of being bad for us.
-Bacon, the seductive siren, the call of the outdoors, the pineapple partner.
+Bacon is the seductive siren, the call of the outdoors, the pineapple partner…

 On my old blog, now buried on page 532 of Google search, I wrote a story about my grandmother’s bacon oatmeal cookies.
 So you could read it – and see a picture of my grandmother – I brought it over here.

-She called them rolled oat cookies and making them with bacon grease was normal.
+She called them rolled oat cookies and making them with bacon grease was normal for her.

 So, get saving.
 After cooking up your bacon, pour the fat into a clean tin can and keep it in the fridge until you’ve got one cup.
 The fridge part is for your benefit; the can lived on my grandmother’s stove top and she lived into her 90s.
 You work it out.

 Grocery store bacon is fine but better bacon makes better cookies, more smoky.
 Any real butcher will have.
 However, if the bacon is too lean it won’t yield much fat so don’t be going all healthy here.

 - 1 c. white sugar

 - 2 eggs